Renaissance sculpture: Techniques

 Abduction of a Sabine Woman, by the Flemish sculptor Giambologna, where the composition is shown in a spiral movement.

-The technique of marble carving was recovered in Renaissance times with the perfection it had had during the classical period.
-From the Renaissance onwards, the hand drill or trepan was used to remove the stone to a certain depth.
+The technique of marble carving was revived during the Renaissance, with the perfection it had reached in the classical period.
+From the Renaissance onwards, the hand drill, or trepan, was used to remove stone to a certain depth.
 This tool was used whether the sculpture was made in direct carving, as Michelangelo had sometimes done, or whether the past of points from a model made in plaster was used, as was usually done by artists such as Giambologna, whose marked points can be seen in many of his sculptures.
 Donatello used the Greek method of working the block in the round, but Michelangelo carved it from one side.
 This is how Benvenuto Cellini described it:

-For bronze works, the work had to be previously made in clay or wax for its subsequent casting; it was then chiseled to eliminate possible casting defects, the surface was polished with abrasives and patinas were added to the sculptor's taste.
+For bronze works, the work had to be previously made in clay or wax for its subsequent casting; it was then chiselled to eliminate possible casting defects, the surface was polished with abrasives, and patinas were added to the sculptor's taste.

-The wood carving, used mainly in Northern Europe and Spain, could also be done in direct carving on the wood block with the execution of a small sketch for guidance or with the previous model in plaster or clay, and also pass it through points as in marble.
+Wood carving was mainly used in Northern Europe and Spain and could also be done by direct carving on the wood block, with a small sketch for guidance, or with a previous model in plaster or clay, and also by passing it through points, as in marble.